 VOCAL MUSIC EDUCATION

-The 26th Annual National Chorale High School Choral Festival took place in May 2019 at Hunter College/CUNY with over 800 high school singers participating.
+National Chorale High School Choral Festivals at Hunter College/CUNY with over 800 high school singers participating.
 Vagarshak Ohanyan, Distinguished Conductor.

-The 6th annual National Chorale Middle School Choral Festival took place May, 2019, with Steven Vaughan as Guest Conductor.
-The 9th annual Elementary School Choral Festival took place May, 2019, with JessAnn Smith as Guest Conductor.
-Both took place at the Professional Performing Arts School in Manhattan with over 1,000 young student singers participating.
+National Chorale Middle School and Elementary Choral Festivals at the Professional Performing Arts School in Manhattan with over 1,000 young student singers participating.

 MUSIC EDUCATION INITIATIVES